 EVENING STUDIOS.
 The Evening Studios are planned for those students whose activities or livelihood do not permit them to attend the day sessions.
 Students admitted under this head are not eligible to compete for prizes or scholarships.
 The fees are set at a reasonable figure so that many may enjoy the privilege of Drawing, Painting or Modeling in the life and portrait classes.
 See "fees" for details.
 All day students are entitled to work in the evening classes without extra fee.
 The evening classes are conducted five nights of the week.
 Schedule of classes will be posted.
-Instructors in the Evening classes are Francis Speight, Roswell Weidner, J. C. Leuders and Ben Kamihira.
-A sculpture class in stone and wood carving meets under direction of J. Steven Lewis.
+Instructors in the Evening classes are Francis Speight, Roswell Weidner, and special assistants in Friday evening Croquis classes.